 The big tent got set up Monday as was the bike path.
 Ben took Byron and me and a few others to the location of the church where we will be putting on a roof.
 It is about three blocks down a side road that joins the main road across the street from the school where Medfest was held last year, about a twenty-minute drive from this year’s location.
 Last year’s church was over an hour drive away so this will be better since we start each day at the Medfest grounds and end there if possible.

-Near the end of Tuesday the people to set up the stage arrived and set up the stage where it was wanted, which was partly were the big tent was.
+Near the end of Tuesday the people to set up the stage arrived and set up the stage where it was wanted, which was partly where the big tent already was.
 Oh well.
 We pulled out a few poles and said.
 “We’ll move it tomorrow”.
 By Wednesday morning somebody had figured out a way to incorporate the stage in the end of the tent and a few ropes got moved and a bit of the bike path was adjusted and things were fine again.

 Midday Tuesday the groups from the States started showing up and got plugged into the preparations on Wednesday.
 From Wednesday onward the three of us took a break from local buses and torritos and joined the groups on the buses from the Hotel in Granada each morning.